ghazimoradi/Alpine-desktop/APKBUILD/ksnip/README.md

 # What is ksnip?
-ksnip the cross-platform screenshot and annotation tool you could visit it's official github page here: https://github.com/ksnip/ksnip please consider that i'm not developer of the application.
+ksnip is a cross-platform screenshot and annotation tool. please consider that i'm not the developer of the application.

+you could visit it's official github page here: https://github.com/ksnip/ksnip

 # Install Compiled APK
 Download latest build and install it via following command: